soho-logo-Hoz-Light

 It is always a good idea to sit down and calculate the cost of a loan before signing any agreements.
 Consumers are given the option to choose the features that come with their loans to suit their needs.
 These features can include introductory or bonus interest rate periods, redraw facilities, offset accounts and repayment holidays.
 However, such benefits can carry extra fees and charges that can affect your AAPR.

 When deciding which option to choose, it is important that you weigh up the costs and benefits of each loan and determine whether these features are worth paying for.
+For tips on managing these aspects and reducing your overall loan costs, check out this guide on How to Reduce Interest Rates and Save Money.

 Understanding the true cost of a loan is important when deciding which one is most suitable for your needs.
 Consult with a broker prior to signing to help you better understand the AAPR rate and how this affects your loan.